tracim/mobile_app/README.md

 npx react-native start
 ```

-Then, in an other terminal you can run the application.
+Then, in an other terminal you can run the application using:

 ```
 npx react-native run-android